MightyCall Mobile MightyCall Mobile AppGoogle Play

 Call queue

 Do you have lots of people calling you?
-With a call queue, you can have them “line up” and take their calls in the order you received them – ensuring that everyone manages to be heard.
+With a call queue, callers can “line up” and receive their calls in the order they are received, ensuring everyone is heard.

 CRM integration

-Being able to integrate with key apps, like Zendesk or Zapier, can help make your business thrive with productivity, professionality, and modernity.
+Integrating with key apps, such as Zendesk or Zapier, can help your business thrive through greater productivity and professionalism.
 If your chosen IVR service provider does not offer key integrations, you might want to look elsewhere.

 Call forwarding

-Keeping personal and business separate is important to work life balance.
-By being able to forward one number to another, you can have a wider presence and keep your personal life personal.
+Keeping personal and business separate is important for work-life balance.
+By forwarding one number to another, you can maintain a wider presence while keeping your personal life private.

 VIP and Block Lists